 - Fish/seafood, meat, tofu (grilled, boiled, steamed, stewed or stir-fried with vegetables)

 - Canh( Vietnamese soup)

-- Fish sauce with garlic, pepper, chili, ginger, or lime juice.
-It sometimes can be muối tiêu chanh (salt and pepper with lime juice) or muối ớt (salt and chili)
+- Fish sauce with garlic, pepper, chilli, ginger, or lime juice.
+It sometimes can be muối tiêu chanh (salt and pepper with lime juice) or muối ớt (salt and chilli)

 - Fresh fruits or desserts